Setono/SyliusLogEntryPlugin/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]

 Adds a `LogEntry` entity you can use to log messages and associate them with your other entities.
+The test application has an example where we have added log entries to orders.

 ## Installation